tuxies-wiki-team/tuxies-wiki/docs/guides/flashing-guide.md

 :::

-:::caution
+:::warning

-Flashing a USB drive will **completely erase** all contents within, thus make sure to check or back-up necessary files/documents before proceeding
+Flashing a USB drive will **completely erase all contents** within, thus make sure to check or back-up necessary files/documents before proceeding

 :::